hellorapio/slash-intern-task/README.md

 # Slash Intern Task

+## Project Overview

+The Order Management System enables users to create, update, view, and delete orders.
+It integrates with a PostgreSQL for persistent storage.

 ## Description

 Order Management System was the task assigned for an internship at Slash-Eg company.
 This system is designed to efficiently manage and process orders, handling various operations related to order management.